 - let us know if you or anyone in your household have had any symptoms of Covid-19 within the last seven days before your appointment;

 - bring as little with you as possible - and please bring your own water - and if you'd like one, a blanket/cover as the window will be open during your treatment;

 - if you drive to the centre for your appointment, please wait in your car until the time of your appointment

 - immediately on entering the building, please either use hand sanitiser or wash your hands thoroughly;

 - let us know if you have any condition such as asthma or hayfever that might lead to increased droplet transmission (whereupon we will give you a mask to wear also).

 We fully understand the nervousness that many may be feeling around face-to-face therapies in these times, but we hope that our measures will reassure you while protecting those who are vulnerable and reducing their exclusion from the outside world.

-Whatever your experience, we look forward to hearing your story and seeing how what we have to offer can support you to continue to adjust to this new normal and help alleviate what’s happened or built up for you since not being able to access the help that manual therapies can provide.
+Whatever your experience these last months, we look forward to hearing your story and seeing how what we have to offer can support you and your health.

 Joanna Mitchell DO